paulopacitti/gruvbox-factory/README.md

 ## Usage ⌨️
 - Type `gruvbox-factory` **anywhere** in your terminal :sparkles:

+or

+- Type `gruvbox-factory [FILEPATH]` to pass the target as an argument

 ### Credits 🎥
 - 📦 Using [morhetz's gruvbox color scheme](https://github.com/morhetz);